-Photographs by Matthew Williams for Remodelista.
+Photography by Matthew Williams for Remodelista.

-Above: The guest room has a wall of custom MDF cabinets built around the window–”the window seemed very lonely in the corner and needed something around it.
+Above: The guest room has a wall of custom cabinets built around the window.
+“The window seemed very lonely in the corner and needed something around it.
 The cabinets also created a nice ledge.”
 The doors have pencil edges and magnetic closures; they offer enough storage that nothing needs to be left in the open except by choice.
-The chair is a design of unknown heritage that Michaela modified–”I pulled off the back bar, lowered the seat, and then recovered it in white leather.”
-The pouf is by Dosa.
+The chair is the Piona by Giancarlo Piretti for Anonima Castelli, a vintage design that Michaela modified: “I pulled off the back bar, lowered the seat, and then re-covered it in white leather.”

 Above: Initially designed for a show house, the bed is covered with a white leather blanket stitched from Italian hides.
-Leather, Michaela points out, is relatively animal proof: it can be sponged off when her dogs leave paw prints and resists her cat’s claws.
-The wall art is one of Michaela’s mood boards (learn more about her technique and materials in our recent DIY Pinboards post).
+Leather, Michaela points out, is relatively animal proof: It can be sponged off when her dogs leave paw prints and resists her cat’s claws.
+The wall art is one of Michaela’s mood boards (learn more about her technique and materials in our DIY Pinboards post).

 Above: The room’s most arresting feature is its tub made of cast concrete tinted to “look like aged stone” and detailed with Vola fixtures.
-Inspired by a sunken bathtub in ancient Crete that Michaela spotted on a postcard, it has a square opening, but extends for an additional 18 inches under the floor, so that the bather’s legs are partly subterranean.
+Inspired by a sunken bathtub in ancient Crete that Michaela spotted on a postcard, it has a square opening—and extends for an additional 18 inches under the floor, so that the bather’s legs are partly subterranean.
 To get the design exactly as she envisioned it, Michaela sat down in the dirt when the room was a construction site and figured out the dimensions.
 “I didn’t want it to feel like a big hole in the room,” she says.
 “I wanted to keep the tub as minimal as possible while still being practical.
 The Greek one was submerged as well.
 It was a sliver in the floor.”